ksamuk/pixy/docs/output.rst

         print("Pi not found in this file")
     }

-    # Plot Dxy for each combination of populations
+    # Plot Dxy for each combination of populations found in the input file
     # Saves a copy of each plot in the working directory
     if("avg_dxy" %in% colnames(inp)){
         # Get each unique combination of populations